JieZhang11/LayerdMRI/README.md

 * Finally, run Matlab function LNthickness.
 You will get layer thickness in .mat format.

 ## Citations
-Please cite our paper (below) if you use this method:
+Please cite the following paper if you use this method:
 > Jie Zhang, Zhe Sun, Feng Duan, Liang Shi, Yu Zhang, Jordi Solé-Casals1, and Cesar F. Caiafa.
 Cerebral Cortex Layer Segmentation Using Diffusion MRI in vivo with Applications to Laminar Connections and Working Memory Analysis, , *xxxxx xxxx*, xx, xx, 2022 (under review).

-> Scholtens LH, de Reus MA, de Lange SC, Schmidt R, van den Heuvel MP.
-An MRI Von Economo - Koskinas atlas.
-Neuroimage.
-2018 Apr 15;170:249-256. doi: 10.1016/j.neuroimage.2016.12.069

-> Archontis Politis, Microphone array processing for parametric spatial audio techniques, 2016 Doctoral Dissertation, Department of Signal Processing and Acoustics, Aalto University, Finland